davidolorundare/tempus_de_challenge/README.md

 IMAGE OF PIPE1

 The pipeline tasks are as follows:
-- The first task is an Airflow DummyOperator which does nothing and is used merely to visually indicate the beginning of the pipeline.
+- The first task is an [Airflow DummyOperator](https://airflow.apache.org/code.html#airflow.operators.dummy_operator.DummyOperator) which does nothing and is used merely to visually indicate the beginning of the pipeline.

-- Next, using a predefined Airflow PythonOperator, it calls a python function to create three datastore folders for storing the intermediary data for the 'tempus_challenge_dag' that is later on downloaded and transformed.
+- Next, using a predefined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), it calls a python function to create three datastore folders for storing the intermediary data for the 'tempus_challenge_dag' that is later on downloaded and transformed.
 The 'news', 'headlines', and 'csv' folders are created under the parent 'tempdata' directory which is made relative to the airflow home directory.

-- The third task involves a defined Airflow SimpleHTTPOperator makes an HTTP GET request to the News API's 'sources' endpoint with the assigned API Key, to fetch all english news sources.
+- The third task involves a defined [Airflow SimpleHTTPOperator](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) makes an HTTP GET request to the News API's 'sources' endpoint with the assigned API Key, to fetch all english news sources.
 A Python callback function is defined with this operator, and handles the returned Response object, storing the JSON news data as a file in the 'news' folder.

-- The fourth task involves a defined Airflow FileSensor detects when the JSON news data is in its appropriate directory and kicks off the ETL stage of the pipeline.
+- The fourth task involves a defined [Airflow FileSensor](https://airflow.apache.org/code.html#airflow.contrib.sensors.file_sensor.FileSensor) detects when the JSON news data is in its appropriate directory and kicks off the ETL stage of the pipeline.

-- The fifth task, the Extraction task, involves a defined Airflow PythonOperator, which calls a predefined python function that reads the news JSON data from its folder and uses the JSON library to extract the top-headlines from it, storing the result in the 'headlines' folder.
+- The fifth task, the Extraction task, involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the news JSON data from its folder and uses the JSON library to extract the top-headlines from it, storing the result in the 'headlines' folder.

-- The sixth task, the Transformation task, involves a defined Airflow PythonOperator, which calls a predefined python function that reads the top-headlines data from the 'headlines' folder, and using Pandas flattens the JSON data into CSV.
+- The sixth task, the Transformation task, involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the top-headlines data from the 'headlines' folder, and using Pandas flattens the JSON data into CSV.
 The converted CSV data is stored in the 'csv' folder.

 - The seventh task, the Upload task, involves a defined Custom Airflow Operator, as Airflow does not have an existing Operator for transferring data directly from the local filesystem to Amazon S3.
-Our custom operator makes use of the Amazon Python Boto library to move the transformed data from the 'csv' to an S3 bucket already setup by the author.
+Our custom operator is built ontop of the [Airflow S3 Hook](https://airflow.apache.org/code.html#airflow.hooks.S3_hook.S3Hook) and the Amazon Python Boto library; to move the transformed data from the 'csv' folder to an S3 bucket already setup by the author.

-- The final task is an Airflow DummyOperator which does nothing and is used merely to signify the end of the pipeline.
+- The final task is an [Airflow DummyOperator](https://airflow.apache.org/code.html#airflow.operators.dummy_operator.DummyOperator) which does nothing and is used merely to signify the end of the pipeline.

 #### DAG Pipeline 2